manuiageek/lora-preparation/README.md

 - 6_batch_rename_resize_convertojpg.py
 - 7_Comfyui_PREPLORA.json : workflow for comfyui

-NOTE : the 5_character_categorisation.py can not detect background and is faster because of tensorflow.
-So you could skip the 4_detect_person_or_delete.py.

 GPU ACCELERATION :
 For gpu acceleration, use miniconda : https://docs.anaconda.com/miniconda/ PYTORCH CONDA GUIDE :